econ-ark/REMARK/README.md

 	  * Get the user's permission before proceeding

 ### Context Files
-1. A bibtex bibliography entry containing a citation to the version of the paper being replicated (include a link in the url field)
+1. A bibtex bibliography file `[notebookname].bib` containing a bibtex citation to the version of the paper being replicated
+   * include a link in the url bibtex field
-1. A markdown document containing a very brief description of the content of the replication.
+1. A markdown document `[notebookname].md` containing a very brief description of the content of the replication.
    * Does the REMARK attempt to reproduce all results of the paper, or only some?
    * For those results it attempts to reproduce, did the results match those in the original paper?